 Introduction

-Shared Supply Meter Points (SSMPs) are sites where there is more than one Registered User supplying gas to a Supply Point. .
+Shared Supply Meter Points (SSMPs) are sites where there is more than one Registered User supplying gas to a Supply Point.

-This document provides details of the business rules and administrative procedures that govern SSMPs covered under Uniform Network Code (UNC)Transportation Principal Document (TPD) G1.7 but should not be taken as a replacement for UNC terms.
+This document provides details of the business rules and administrative procedures that govern SSMPs covered under Uniform Network Code (UNC)Transportation Principal Document (TPD) G9 but should not be taken as a replacement for UNC terms.
 For further clarification of the exact provisions, refer to the UNC.

-The aim of the document is to set out relevant processes where they differ to non SSMPs
+The aim of the document is to set out relevant processes where they differ to non SSMPs.

+This document also defines the processes to apply where, pursuant to UNC TPD Section G 4.9, a CSS Supply Meter Point becomes a Non-CSS Supply Meter Point or vice versa.

 Uniform Network Code Basis and Rules